muellan/clipp/README.md

 auto cli = joinable(repeatable( option(",") , number("number", nums) ));
 //                                            ^^^ non-optional
 ```
 This will not match arguments like ```"1,"```.
 This is, because, if the repeat group is 'hit' by any of its child parameters, all non-optional parameters must also match wihtin the current 'repeat cycle'.
-So, if the parser hits the ```","``` it expects to find a number arg as well, because it is required.
+So, if the parser hits the ```","``` it expects to find a number arg as well, because it is blocking (positional) and required.
 Only after seeing this number can it enter the next repeat cycle.
 Thus, the argument will not be matched, since joined matches are only valid if no error occured.
 Making the number optional solves the problem.

 ### Custom Value Filters